Back to Articles

 Safety & Cost Benefits achieved through Process Mapping

-On paper process mapping can sometimes seem cumbersome and even counter intuitive as an improvement technique – if we need to improve the output in future, how will spending a lot of time documenting what we’re doing now help?
+On paper process mapping can sometimes seem cumbersome and even counter-intuitive as an improvement technique – if we need to improve the output in the future, how will spending a lot of time documenting what we’re doing now help?
 It is especially tempting to think this way when there are already documented procedures and training manuals to tell us what should be happening.

 It’s important to remember though that when you get a team together to map a process you don’t document what should be happening, but what actually is happening.
 The difference between the two can be quite a revelation, both for people working within the process who are very focused on what they do but unaware of how it impacts others, and for those managers responsible for the process who understand the inputs and outputs but are a little hazy on what happens in between.